aherrero/aherrero.github.io/_posts/2018-11-08-AtmegaWithRTC.markdown

 ## Software
 Once everything is tested, the only thing missing is the sleep mode of the atmega328.
 For that, I've used the [Arduino Low Power library](https://github.com/rocketscream/Low-Power)

-The complete software for this test:
+The complete software for this test
+(Also available in my [github](https://github.com/aherrero/TMR01v2_Watch/tree/master/Software/TMR1_v2_rtcLowPower))

     #include <Arduino.h>